pupil-labs/pupil-docs/src/invisible/getting-started/first-recording.md

 <v-divider></v-divider>

-Now that yave have made a recording, let's explore what you can do with it!
+Now that you have made a recording, let's explore what you can do with it!
 In the next article, you will get an overview of the software ecosystem at your disposal.